Funding and Research Support

 Travel Awards

-The department offers graduate students travel awards for professional conferences and job interviews at the American Philosophical Association (APA) Conference.
+The department offers graduate students travel awards for professional conferences and job interviews at the APA (American Philosophical Association Conference).

-Travel awards are administered by the placement committee.
-To apply for a travel award, please submit the following to the chair of the placement committee as soon as you receive notice of acceptance or invitation to interview:
+1. Travel awards are administered by the Director of Graduate Studies for Advising.
+To apply for a travel award, please submit the following to the Director of Graduate Studies for Advising as soon as you receive notice of acceptance or invitation to interview:

-The placement committee will confirm your eligibility and availability of funds via email.
+The Director of Graduate Studies for Advising will confirm your eligibility and availability of funds via email.

-Reimbursements will be paid upon submission of receipts up to $600.
-Please submit receipts to the department’s business manager as soon as you return from your travel.
+1. Reimbursements will be paid upon submission of receipts up to $900.
+Please submit receipts to Christina Lujin, Operations Specialist clujin@uoregon.edu as soon as you return from your travel.
+Christina can answer direct questions from grad students about travel.

 • Travel Itinerary.
 Travel reimbursement information must contain the date, time, and place of departure, as well as the date, time, and place of return (a copy of the airline itinerary will suffice).
 The airline itinerary must be purchased by the person requesting reimbursement and show payment received.
 Airfares must be from Eugene, not Portland.
 If you use ground transportation to go to Portland, you must include a copy of a comparison fair to show that your flight from Portland with ground transport cost less than a flight from Eugene.
 Separate quotes are required for any ticket that includes personal travel.
 When combining personal travel with travel to be reimbursed, payment will be based on the least expensive and reasonable means of transportation to the business location.